tomdamelio/reward_decoding/README.md

 ## Results
 Both models trained with local and global variables achieved significant performance (_p_ < 0.001), according to a permutation analysis performed (_n_ permutations = 10000)
 ![image](https://user-images.githubusercontent.com/79924152/181863040-2887b222-990d-460b-a8db-0d96543f871a.png)
 **Figure 2.** Permutation analysis for model trained with local and global variables.
-Red dot line represents the perfromance achieved by ouy model, while in blue it is represented the distribution of the accuracies from permuted data
+Red dot line represents the perfromance achieved by ouy model, while in blue it is represented the distribution of the accuracies from permuted data.

 ![image](https://user-images.githubusercontent.com/79924152/181863222-6ac93a4c-499a-4706-af71-d3742451f3fd.png)
 **Figure3.**  Forest plot in which it is represented 95% Confidence intervals of the logistic regression coefficients.
 In the x axis it is represented the CI.
 The more extreme this values, the better the predictors.
 Significant coefficients are shown in light blue.